MeishaPD/bigio-internship-test/README.md

-# Bigio Internship Test
+# BIGIO Internship Test

 ## Introduction :

-A mobile application developed in Kotlin using Jetpack Compose as part of the Bigio internship test.
+A mobile application developed in Kotlin using Jetpack Compose as part of the BIGIO internship test.
 The app demonstrates API integration, Room database caching, and navigation within a clean and modern Android architecture.

 ## Table of Contents